rodcoelho/python-practice/README.md

 Phone provider can be one of the following: ATT, T-Mobile, Verizon, Sprint, or metroPCS.

-You need sendmessages.py to run this.
+You need sendmessages.py to run this (found in my repository)

 ---